sean-parent/sean-parent.github.io/presentations/2024-03-07-local-reasoning/2024-03-07-local-reasoning.md

 void f(int& x) { x += 1; }
 ```

 This is still very simple.
-But an additional precondition just crept in.
+But a precondition just crept in.
 What is it?

 What if another thread is reading `x` at the moment we update it?
 This would be undefined behavior.
 There is an implicit precondition here: